Hornbill-Docs/esp-config/esp-config/organizational-data/user-accounts/users.md

 ## Basic Information

 ### User ID vs Login ID
 * **User ID**<br>The user ID is the primary key of a Hornbill user account and is used to build all the associations to other records in the database.
 It must be unique to a user account.
 Once created it cannot be changed.
-Avoid using anything that has a potential to change.
+Avoid using anything that has the potential to change.
 This is a mandatory field.
 * **Logon ID**<br>The Logon ID is used when a user logs into Hornbill when prompted to provide a username and password.
 This also has an important part to play in the Single Sign On mechanism.
 The Logon ID must be unique to a user account.
 The Login ID can be edited or changed at any time.

 ::: tip
-When the Login ID is populated, a user can no longer use their User ID to log.
+When the Login ID is populated, a user can no longer use their User ID to log in.
 :::

 ### Adding roles